 When you’re hiring overseas workers, you need to be aware of the international tax and withholding complexities.
 Every country has different regulations about the benefits, vacation time, sick leave, and other entitlements.
 These are requirements and must be accounted for every team member.

 In addition, non-compete agreements may not be legal, and you will likely face restrictions on the amount of notice you must give before firing someone.
-A third-party resource such as International PEO can help your team manage these requirements.
+A third-party resource such as Employer of Record can help your team manage these requirements.

 Understand the Culture